Starlink Installation

 Cabling

 Designing and creating a cabling and connectors was the complicated part.
 We wanted a system that would allow us to setup and teardown the dish quickly and without having to pass cables through windows or doors which then have to be cracked open, letting in little creatures.
-The solution is a junction box located outside the house.
+The solution is a junction box located outside of the house.
 On the side of the junction box there is a suitable weather sealed port where we can plug the cable from the dish.
-There is also a permanent cable from the junction box, through the floor of the house and then onto the router.
+There is also a permanent cable from the junction box, through the floor of the house and then onto the POE injector.
 Selecting the right type of connector for the job took a little bit of internet research.
 Learning how to make the cables took even longer.

 This first phase was a cable prototype to ensure the fancy connectors would work on the bench and sort out how to wire things up.